NRS § 206.310 is a Nevada malicious mischief law that prohibits vandalism of public and private property, including

 Vandalism is not usually a deportable offense, but immigration law is constantly evolving under the current administration.
 Any criminal charge looks bad on a non-citizen’s record, especially if they are hoping to obtain citizenship eventually.

-Aliens charged with a crime in Nevada are encouraged to seek legal counsel right away in an attempt to get the charges dismissed.
+Aliens charged with a crime in Nevada are encouraged to seek legal counsel immediately in an attempt to have the charges dismissed.

 5. How soon can the record be sealed?